Shiva-gsk/SSL-admin-task/README.md

 Comming to **Reverse Proxy**, it is basically configured infront of backend to to do tasks like load balancing, directing requests to specific server, etc.

-It also helps us to hide the original IP of the backend serving as  security measure.
+It also helps us to hide the original IP of the backend serving as security measure in some cases.

 Also one advantage of reverse proxy is we don't need to remember port numbers of backend to interact with.
 We just send http or https request to ngnix and ngnix will handle.